Mountain Home Air Force Base: Humvee accident

-On June 24, 2022, nineteen Air Force ROTC cadets were participating in a training exercise when there was an accident involving a Humvee.
+On 24 June 2022, nineteen Air Force ROTC cadets were participating in a training exercise when there was an accident involving a Humvee.
 One cadet, nineteen-year-old Mackenzie Wilson, was pronounced dead at the scene while two other cadets were taken to nearby St. Alphonsus Hospital in Boise and treated for injuries.

 After an investigation by the Idaho State Police, with assistance from the Air Force Office of Special Investigations, it was discovered that the Humvees were not authorized for use as transportation and did not meet Air Force standards for maintenance.
 The investigator of the case told the bomb range manager, who had let the cadets drive the Humvees unsupervised on their final day of training, that he was suspected for the crime of misusing government property.
 An ROTC officer who had been supervising the group during the week was also informed he was suspected of dereliction of duty under the military code.

+E/A-18 Growler mid-air collision

+On 17 May 2026, two E/A-18 Growler aircraft belonging to and operated by the U.S. Navy collided in mid-air while performing maneuvers on the second day of the Gunfighter Skies Air Show.
+All four crew members involved ejected successfully and are in stable condition; an investigation of the accident is ongoing.